eiskaltdcpp/eiskaltdcpp/data/emoticons/nerdcore/READ_ME.txt

 Introduction:

-	Originaly created for EiskaltDC++
+	Originally created for EiskaltDC++

-	This package contains modified versions of Nerdcore (Transparent) emoticon pack Nerdcore is included in standart instalation of ApexDC++
+	This package contains modified versions of Nerdcore (Transparent) emoticon pack Nerdcore is included in standard installation of ApexDC++

 	ApexDC++ is a free Open Source program licensed under GPL 2